Part of Running a Family Office Under $100M

 If the answer to any of these is no, you have a gap that could cost you everything.
 The UK's National Fraud Database recorded a 1,055% increase in SIM-swap fraud in 2024—from just 289 cases in 2023 to nearly 3,000 cases.
 Once criminals hijack your phone number, they can intercept two-factor authentication codes and gain access to bank accounts, email, and investment platforms.
 Deloitte's 2024 Family Office Cybersecurity Report found that 43% of surveyed family offices had experienced a cyberattack in the prior two years.
 Mobile phone accounts accounted for 48% of all account takeover cases in 2024.

 Estate documents.
 When were they last updated?
-Do they reflect your current assets, relationships, wishes?
-If you've had major life changes—marriage, divorce, children, or significant changes in wealth—since the documents were created, they probably need updating.
+Do they reflect your current assets, relationships, and wishes?
+If you've had major life changes—marriage, divorce, children, significant changes in wealth–since the documents were created, they probably need updating.

 What to Do With Findings